matthew-brett/sp-ai-post/notes.md

 This would be a straightforward breach of copyright.
-If I was so inclined, I might take legal action, but even if I was not so inclined, you have abused my generosity in taking my copyright.
-I suspect that all open-source coders would accept that this was wrong, and that we should do all that we can make sure we are not doing that ourselves.
+If I was so inclined, I might take legal action, but even if I was not so inclined, you have abused my generosity in removing my copyright.
+I suspect that all open-source coders would accept that this was wrong, and that we should do all we reasonably could to make sure we are not doing that ourselves.

 The situation does not change in any important way if you find and use some software to remove my license before claiming your own copyright.